 1. You’ve sold a property before 26 November 2015, that you once lived in

 A and B sold their home in January 2015 and went to work abroad where they lived in a rental property.
-They are now returning to England and buying a property for £250,000.
+They have now returned to England and bought a property for £250,000.
 They also own a holiday home that’s worth around £100,000.

 Why?
 They once lived in the sold UK home as their only residence, holiday homes are still considered as additional property for 3% stamp duty purposes – and the shares A and B have in the holiday home are worth more than £40,000 each.

-If they buy the £250,000 property after 26 November 2018 it will be more than three years after they sold their home.
+If they bought the £250,000 property after 26 November 2018 it was more than three years after they sold their home.
 This means they would NOT be able use the sale as that all-important ‘golden ticket’ to exempt them from the surcharge on the basis they had replaced their only or main residence.

 2. You've sold a property you last lived in before 26 November 2015